hiveot/hub/core/idprov/README.md

 This service is functional.
 Breaking changes can still be expected.

-## Roadmap
+TODO:
 1. Add monitoring for rogue DNS-SD publications
-2. TBD: Hook into the message server discovery record
-3. TBD: Hook into hiveoview or other webserver for receiving provisioning requests
-4. TBD: Checks if multiple connections are made by the same device using different device IDs
+2. TBD: Checks if multiple connections are made by the same device using different device IDs
-5. TBD: flag suspect devices
+3. TBD: flag suspect devices
-6. TBD: MAC address check during provisioning
+4. TBD: MAC address check during provisioning

 ## Summary